-Get the astro-tarot forecast for each new and full moon + a monthly energy forecast delivered straight to your mailbox!
+Get the astro-tarot forecast for each new and full moon delivered straight to your mailbox!

-Expect three to four emails per month, with a link to the post containing the forecast, a beautifully designed tarot spread, and the journaling questions.
+Expect two to three emails per month, with a link to the post containing the forecast, a beautifully designed tarot spread, and journaling questions.

 This is such a beautiful symbol of someone lovingly tending to their garden, giving their plants the time, attention, and care they need to grow and thrive.
 Adequate amounts of water; regular doses of fertilizer; and hoeing, weeding and pruning are just some of the things that are essential to cultivating a healthy garden.